Suhur: Musahharati

 The musahharati (مسحراتي; also anglicized as musaharati), also called "Ramadan drummer" in English, is a public waker for suhur and dawn prayer during Ramadan.
 According to the history books, Bilal ibn Rabah was the first musaharati in Islamic history, as he used to roam the streets and roads throughout the night to wake people up.

 The occupation is described by a Damascene musaharati: "My duty during the holy month of Ramadhan is to wake people up in the old city of Damascus for prayers and Suhur meal."
 According to a Tripoli musaharati, the attributes every musaharati should possess are physical fitness and good health, "because he is required to walk long distances every day.
 He should also have a loud voice and good lungs, as well as an ability to read poems.
 A musaharati should supplicate God throughout the night to wake the sleepers."

 The tradition is practiced in Egypt, Syria, Sudan, Saudi Arabia, Iraq, Jordan, India, Pakistan, Bangladesh, and Palestine.
 However, there has been a gradual disappearance of the musaharati due to several factors, including: Muslims staying up later; using technology such as alarm clocks to wake for suhur; and larger homes and louder cities that make the voice of the musaharati harder to hear.
 However, the old Dhakaiya tradition of singing qasidas can still be found in the streets of Old Dhaka in Bangladesh.

 In Indonesia, a kentongan or a bedug is used to wake households up to eat the suhur meal.

-Significance

-Suhur is a key significant act during fasting, it is considered a recommended act by the prophet.
-This made the Sahur not just eating as a means of sustenance, but also as an act of worship.